Why is this important?

 If the garage refuses to put things right

-If the garage refuses to put things right, check whether it belongs to a trade association with a code of practice setting out standards of service it must follow.
+If the garage refuses to put things right, check whether they belong to a trade association with a code of practice setting out standards of service they must follow.
 You can use this to show the garage that they must put the problem right.

 If this doesn’t work and you are on speaking terms with the original garage, you could negotiate to get a report from an independent garage or vehicle engineers.
 You would both need to agree on who provides this report, how the cost would be split and to be bound by the findings.

 - If there is a problem with the spare parts used by a garage

 - If you think you’ve been charged too much for repairs